 The synchronization stage has two parts.
 The first part is restricted to the transmission of information by servers (LMHs).
 Servers transmit their unique ID and location.
-This information is necessary to perform peer-to-peer message routing and is used by clients (SMHs) during data query to select the nearest LMH to query.
+This information is necessary to perform message routing during peer-to-peer communication and is used by SMHs during data query to select the nearest LMH to query.
 There are generally fewer LMHs and their individual presence is critical to the protocol.
-Sufficient time is allocated during LMH synchronization to allow all LMHs to transmit their information independently.
+Sufficient time is allocated during LMH synchronization to allow all LMHs to transmit their information in order.
 Each LMH knows the number of LMHs that were deployed during network initialization.
 The unique IDs are numbered from 1 to n.
 Each LMH transmits its information in turn, waiting the appropriate period of time before transmitting its information.
 The importance of the LMH information to the protocol prohibits transmission in parallel.
-Collisions in the limited bandwidth of wireless networks could cause the loss of critical information from neighboring LMHs.
-The amount of time a LMH must wait is determined by the number of LMHs having smaller IDs and the time needed for it to transmit its ID and location.
+Collisions in the limited bandwidth of wireless networks could cause the loss of information and the failure of neighboring LMHs from knowing about one another.
+The amount of time a LMH must wait is determined by the number of LMHs having smaller IDs and the time needed for it to transmit its location.

 The second stage is for transmission of information by clients (SMHs).
 Each SMH transmits their unique ID and location.
 To perform routing of peer-to-peer messages during the data pull stage, the location of each SMH is needed.
 However, the number of SMHs is potentially large and it may not be possible to reserve sufficient time for each SMH to transmit independently.
 SMHs transmit their information when the transmission channel is clear.
-SMH location information is updated when synchronization provides new information; otherwise the most recent data available is used.
+SMH's location information is updated when synchronization provides new information.
+Otherwise the protocol uses old, potentially inaccurate information to make routing decisions.

-The synchronization stage is important as it synchronizes all nodes in the MANET.
+The synchronization stage is also important as it synchronizes all nodes in the MANET.
 By regularly synchronizing all nodes, each node will be in the same protocol stage at the same time.
 This prevents contention over the limited network bandwidth.
 This is especially important during data broadcast, which immediately follows synchronization.
+Synchronization prevents LMHs from transmitting at the same time, wasting power and the limited network bandwidth.
 The results of synchronization also play a role in data query and peer-to-peer communication.
-The synchronization stage occurs once per SC.
+The synchronization stage occurs once per service cycle.
 During synchronization, nodes can determine if they are currently disconnected from the network.
 If a node detects no other nodes during synchronization, it will sleep until the next service cycle.